54th Massachusetts Infantry Regiment

 America’s first medal of honor given to an African American was awarded as a result of the Second Battle of Fort Wagner, but it took almost 50 years.
 During the battle, Sergeant William Carney—formerly enslaved—saw the regimental colors fall to the ground.
 He rescued the American flag, suffering injuries in the process, but was able to keep it from falling into the enemy’s hands.
 When he reached safety, he exclaimed, “Boys, I only did my duty.
 The flag never touched the ground.”
 In 1900, Carney was awarded the Medal of Honor.
 Because his actions took place before those of other African Americans awarded the medal, he is considered its first black honoree.

 After the death of Colonel Shaw, Edward “Needles” Hallowell of Medford took command of the 54th.
 Hallowell’s two brothers were also involved with the 54th and 55th Regiments; Richard P. Hallowell worked with George L. Stearns to recruit soldiers, while Norwood Penrose Hallowell became the commander of the 55th Regiment.
 Colonel E. H. Hallowell survived the war but died in 1871, most likely due to injuries he sustained in the Second Battle of Fort Wagner and other battles.

 Equal Pay Controversy

 By law, black soldiers were only allowed to receive the wages of a laborer, which was half as much as a soldier made.
-As a result, the 54th and the 55th, refused to accept wages.
-When Massachusetts Governor John A. Andrew made an agreement with the state legislature to increase black soldiers’ wages slightly (but still not as much as white soldiers’ wages), he was mystified when the troops still refused to accept their pay.
+As a result, the 54th and the 55th regiments refused to accept wages that were unequal.
+When Governor Andrew made an agreement with the state legislature to increase black soldiers’ wages slightly (but still not as much as white soldiers’ wages), he was mystified when the troops still refused to accept their pay.
 One soldier explained that the regiment would not take the money because otherwise the world would believe they were “holding out for money and not from principle.”
 As the months wore on, the soldiers’ families suffered from the lack of income, but the soldiers held firm.